Small Game Hunting in Alaska

 A number of short video clips are available under the Small Game Species tab showing grouse and ptarmigan in action, as well as ptarmigan capture, processing and radio collaring.

-Rick Merizon is the statewide Small Game Coordinator based in Palmer and can be reached at 907-746-6333.
-Cameron Carroll is the small game biologist in Fairbanks and can be reached at 907-459-7237.
-They or your local ADF&G biologist can help you interpret the regulations, answer hunting questions, identify small game species, or answer other small game related questions you may have.
+Cameron Carroll is the Small Game Program Coordinator based in Fairbanks and can be reached at 907-459-7237 and Cameron.firstname.lastname@example.org.
+She or your local ADF&G biologist can help you interpret the regulations, answer hunting questions, identify small game species, or answer other small game related questions you may have.

 Visit the contacts section of the website for more information.